ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

 RavenDB guarantees that modifications made in the same transaction will always be replicated to the other database instances in a single batch and won't be broken into separate batches.

-#### Cluster or Local Transactions Can Be Set In Each Session As Needed
+#### Cluster-wide or Single-node Transactions Can Be Set In Each Session As Needed

-You can set each session as either a [cluster-wide or local-node session](LINKTONEWRDOC-2271CWv.LNarticle) as needed.
+You can set each session as either a [cluster-wide or single-node session](LINKTONEWRDOC-2271CWv.LNarticle) as needed.
 In some transactions, the performance cost of the cluster-wide Raft check is worthwhile.
-Local node transactions are much faster, but can have rare conflicts.
+Single node transactions are much faster, but can have rare conflicts.
 The [conflict resolution](../../../server/clustering/replication/replication-conflicts) logic can be defined per collection to ensure consistency according to the type of transaction done with documents in that collection.

+---

 ### Cluster-Wide Transactions